opencv/opencv/modules/core/doc/basic_structures.rst

 ---------------
 .. cpp:function:: void Mat::resize( size_t sz ) const

-    Changes the number of matrix rows
+    Changes the number of matrix rows.

-    :param sz: The new number of rows
+    :param sz: The new number of rows.

 The method changes the number of matrix rows.
 If the matrix is reallocated, the first ``min(Mat::rows, sz)`` rows are preserved.
-The method emulates the corresponding method of STL vector class.
+The method emulates the corresponding method of the STL vector class.

 .. index:: Mat::push_back